Build Your

 Who owns the code?

 You do.
-The whole point is to stop renting the layer your business runs on.
-We build it in your cloud, in your repos, with your engineers in the room.
+We build it in your cloud and repositories, with your engineers involved, so the business doesn't depend on a platform it cannot control.
 We can host and operate it if you'd rather we did, but there's no lock-in.

 What does it cost?